PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 08:08:35
+Last updated: 2024-04-06 08:09:42
-Random Quote: What I'm doing here... is building an empire. - Miguel Angel Felix Gallardo
+Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams